anastassiou-team/anastassiou-github-html/README.md

 # Anastassiou Lab Website

-A modern, responsive website for the Anastassiou Laboratory at Cedars-Sinai Medical Center.
-This website showcases the lab's research, team members, publications, and provides an interactive experience for visitors.
+This is where we setup the website of the Anastassiou Lab at Cedars-Sinai Medical Center.

 ## 🌟 Features